11 Pattern Matching

 The optimization-based approach is to find the set of parameters \(\theta\) that maximizes the likelihood function. \[ \theta^* = \arg\max_{\theta} L(\theta). \]

 Although most often, it is easier to optimize the log-likelihood function.
-We simply take the logarithm of the likelihood function \[ \log L(\theta) = l(\theta) = \sum_{i=1}^n \log p(y_i\mid x_i, \theta). \] Notice, the log-likelihood function is a sum of log-likelihoods for each data point.
-This is a more convenient form for optimization algorithms.
+We define the log-likelihood by \[ \ell(\theta) = \log L(\theta) = \sum_{i=1}^n \log p(y_i\mid x_i, \theta). \] Notice that the log-likelihood is a sum of per-observation contributions, which is convenient for both analysis and computation.
+In many estimation problems we will instead minimize the negative log-likelihood (which plays the role of a loss), \[ l(\theta) = -\ell(\theta). \]

 Why does the solution not change?
 Since the logarithm is a monotonically increasing function, if \(L(\theta_1) > L(\theta_2)\), then \(\log L(\theta_1) > \log L(\theta_2)\).
 This means that the parameter value that maximizes the likelihood function will also maximize the log-likelihood function.
 The maximum point stays the same, just the function values are transformed.